 CoST Honduras works closely with Citizen Transparency Commissions (CTCs) and as of January 2020, has established partnerships with almost 250 CTCs.
-To strengthen their capacity, CoST Honduras created the School of Social Accountability in 2017 to train CTC members on monitoring complex infrastructure projects and conducting ‘social audits’ to measure their impact.
+To strengthen their capacity, CoST Honduras created the School of Social Audit in 2017 to train CTC members on monitoring complex infrastructure projects and conducting ‘social audits’ to measure their impact.
 As of December 2019, 90 social auditors have been trained through the School of Social Audit and graduates have carried out nearly 20 audits on local, regional and national infrastructure projects.

 CoST Uganda has established a series of successful community engagement events called barazas, which have amplified the voice of citizens in the infrastructure decision-making process.
 One such event in November 2018 allowed Ugandan citizens to tell local authorities about key issues, including insufficient citizen participation and environmental impact assessments, which had resulted in poor waste disposal management along construction sites and in nearby towns.
 The authorities then took several measures to address these issues.

 Drawing on CoST Uganda’s experience, CoST Malawi also convened 250 people at a community event in 2018 to increase understanding of CoST.
 CoST Sekondi-Takoradi, Ghana held its first baraza in mid-2019 and CoST Tanzania is in the process of taking forward a similar approach.

 Once these issues are put in the public domain, pressure is applied on government to deal with problems and ensure they do not reoccur in the future.
 Ultimately, this results in better quality public infrastructure that enables communities to thrive and trust to furthered between citizens and politicians.